cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 ctx('logger info Hello!')
 {{< /gsHighlight >}}

-The first example shows native `ctx` usage which can be used to perform most of the trivial actions you can perform using the script plugin, like using the logger; retrieving runtime properties and setting them for node instances; setting the source/target node instances runtime properties in relationship operations; retrieving node properties; downloading blueprint resources; aborting operations, and more.
+The first example shows native `ctx` usage that can be used to perform most of the trivial actions you can perform using the script plugin.
+For example, using the logger; retrieving runtime properties and setting them for node instances; setting the source/target node instances runtime properties in relationship operations; retrieving node properties; downloading blueprint resources; aborting operations, and so on.

-The second example shows that you can still use `ctx` to execute commands as if you're running it from a bash script.
+The second example demonstrates that you can still use `ctx` to execute commands as if you are running it from a bash script.

-The most notable difference is that to get all properties for a node or runtime properties for a node instance you would have to do the following:
+The most notable difference is that, to get all properties for a node or runtime properties for a node instance, you have to run the following:

 {{< gsHighlight  python  >}}
 from cloudify import ctx